 - EnterpriseWorks remains open by keycard access 24/7 to all tenants and their employees for the foreseeable future; extra cleaning supplies are available for tenant use.
 Please be respectful of others and return them when done.

-- EnterpriseWorks and Research Park staff will be working remotely until April 7.
+- EnterpriseWorks and Research Park staff are working remotely for the remainder of the spring semester.
 We will not not be signing for packages.
 Please email us with urgent needs; we will do our best to address remotely.

 - Consider your company’s policies on remote work.
 Please communicate clearly your company’s remote work policy.